contagon/handbook/handbook/8-elders-quorum.md

 * Help young men and prospective elders prepare to receive the Melchizedek Priesthood (see [8.4](8-elders-quorum.md#84-helping-prospective-elders-prepare-to-receive-the-melchizedek-priesthood)).
 * Oversee quorum records, reports, and finances (see [LCR.ChurchofJesusChrist.org](https://lcr.churchofjesuschrist.org)).
 A secretary may help (see [8.3.4](8-elders-quorum.md#834-secretary)).

 The stake presidency and assigned members of the high council teach the elders quorum presidency about these responsibilities.
-They may do this during stake priesthood leadership meetings and quorum presidency meetings (see [29.3.3](29-meetings-in-the-church.md#2933-stake-priesthood-leadership-meeting)).
+They may do this during stake priesthood leadership meetings, quorum presidency meetings, and personal visits with elders quorum presidents (see [29.3.3](29-meetings-in-the-church.md#2933-stake-priesthood-leadership-meeting)).

 Through his service, the elders quorum president supports the bishop in focusing on the youth and on the bishop’s unique responsibilities.